AleksandrosV/CS_SW_PROGRESS/README.md

 ## Running Tests

-- 1.Open Visual Studio's Test Explorer and run tests from there.
+- Open Visual Studio's Test Explorer and run tests from there.
-- 2.Alternatively, use the terminal:
+- Alternatively, use the terminal:

 `dotnet test`